coveo/source.coveo.com/_posts/2018-10-29-move-semantic-and-copy-elision-in-c++.md

 ---

-# Move Semantic and Copy Elision in C++

-C++11 introduced the [move semantic](https://en.cppreference.com/w/cpp/utility/move), which allows, as its name suggest, to move objects instead of copying them.
+C++11 introduced [move semantic](https://en.cppreference.com/w/cpp/utility/move), which allows, as its name suggest, to move objects instead of copying them.
 The *move* process typically involves copying pointers to some resources and then setting the original pointers to `nullptr` so that they cannot be used to access the resources anymore.
 Of course, all of this is done transparently to the user of the class.